KyeOnDiscord/pro-swapper-wiki/wiki.md

 If the swapper is still not opening try putting it in a different folder (or your desktop) If there is a .NET error or something like that try installing the 4.6.1 .NET framework [here](https://dotnet.microsoft.com/download/dotnet-framework/net461 "Microsoft's .NET 4.6.1 framework")

+If you get a network error try using a vpn.
+Proton VPN is a good free vpn.

 # Stuck on starting
 If it's stuck on starting:
 Restart the swapper but if that doesn't work try the following: